learn-co-curriculum/node-http/README.md

 server.listen(3000)
 ```

-You can run it with `$ node server`, then open your browser at <http://localhost:3000/users> and notice the output in the browser:
+You can run it with `node server`, leave the terminal window (don't expect to see unicorns or anything like that!) to open your browser at <http://localhost:3000/users>.
+Now, notice the output in the browser:

 ```
 Your request to /users:["56b64e2c765eb2fdb6238f7b","56b64e2e765eb2fdb6238f7c","56b64e2f765eb2fdb6238f7d"]